isomerpages/moh-bioethics/_asian-bioethics-network/Data Repository/Singapore.md

 <td rowspan="1" colspan="1">
 <p>Interim Report on Mitochondrial Genome Replacement Technology (Download
 here)</p>
-<p><strong>Description:</strong> Mitochondrial Genome Replacement Technology
+<p><strong>Description:</strong> This report examines Mitochondrial Genome
-(MGRT) offers a way for carrier mothers to have genetically related children without passing on mitochondrial diseases.
-The Bioethics Advisory Committee (BAC) is reviewing the clinical application of MGRT in Singapore, considering current research, global regulatory policies, and public feedback, while continuing to monitor advancements in this field.</p>
+Replacement Technology (MGRT) as a method for carrier mothers to prevent passing on mitochondrial diseases to their children.
+It reviews MGRT’s clinical application in Singapore, factoring in research, global policies, and public opinion.</p>
 </td>
 </tr>
 <tr>